GeneralShnitsel/GeneralShnitsel.github.io/index.md

 ## Hello!

-My name is Gatis Silnieks and this is my portfolio
+###### My name is Gatis Silnieks and this is my portfolio.

+I have a passion for game development, specifically programming.

+I find Programming fun and exciting as its just a form of creative problem solving and lets me use my brain to find unique solutions to unique problems.
 Text can be **bold**, _italic_, or ~~strikethrough~~.

 [Link to another page](./another-page.html).